Application Configuration

 Before using the admin panel, you need to run the migrations:

-python -m database.migrations
+python -m cli.migrations

 Admin users can be created via command line with customizable parameters: